 Often overlooked in favour of the fairytale city of Bruges, Ghent has all of Bruges’ charm with half the crowds!
-Ghent has Medieval castles, mouth-watering food and more pubs serving up strong Belgian beer than you could count.
-It’s absolutely essential to add one day in Ghent to your Belgium itinerary, and you may even end up preferring it to Bruges (just like I did)!
+We’re talking Medieval castles, mouth-watering food and more pubs serving up strong Belgian beer than you could count.

 That’s not an issue though!

-In fact, most visitors to the city only spend one day here.
+In fact, most visitors to the city only spend a day here.
 Ghent is compact enough that you can easily see the highlights in one day (although it’ll be a jam-packed day!).

 To help you plan your trip, I’ve put together this one day in Ghent itinerary.
 In this post I’ll share all my Ghent travel tips, favourite places, and the best things to do which will have you falling in love with Ghent!

 We didn’t expect to find the best breakfast in Ghent right next to the hotel we stayed in!
 We waited half an hour for a table, which for me is always the sign of a great brunch place.
 It was well worth the wait.

 At Luv L’oeuf you’ll find all the fan favourites such as Eggs Benedict, pancakes, granola and more!
 I had their Tijuana waffle – a cheddar waffle with pulled pork, avocado, sour cream, and a load of other exciting additions.
 It was soooo good and definitely the best breakfast we had in Belgium!